WU-CVGL/cluster-user-guide/SysAdmin_Note.md

 # Topology

 The cluster currently has one physical server, with Ubuntu 20.04 & QEMU-KVM installed.
 Two VMs are created on the host: a login node & a Determined AI Master node.
 The host is also a Determined AI Agent node.
 Nginx, Gitea, and other Web-based services are deployed by Docker on the host.

+Add temporary nginx container on login node for visiting student - will replace with traefik in the future.

 # Networking